Nuala Butler

-Nuala Butler is an Irish judge who has been a judge of the Court of Appeal since October 2022.
-She was previously a barrister and was a judge of the High Court between 2020 and 2022.
+Nuala Butler is an Irish judge who has served as a Judge of the Court of Appeal since October 2022.
+She previously served as a Judge of the High Court from 2020 to 2022.

 Early life

-Butler was educated Mount Anville Secondary School followed by University College Dublin, from where she graduated with a BCL degree in 1984 and an LL.M. degree in 1989.
+Butler was educated at Mount Anville Secondary School, followed by University College Dublin, from where she graduated with a BCL degree in 1984 and an LL.M. degree in 1989.
 She obtained a BL degree from the King's Inns.

 Legal career

 She qualified as a barrister and was called to the Bar in 1986, becoming a senior counsel in 2003.
 She practised on the Dublin and Eastern circuits.

 Butler frequently appeared in matters involving judicial review and planning and environmental law on behalf of the government, An Bord Pleanála and other public bodies.
 She was appointed by the Supreme Court of Ireland to argue against the constitutionality of part of the Planning and Development Bill 1999 (with Paul Gallagher and James Connolly) in a reference made by President Mary McAleese under Article 26 of the Constitution.
 She further practiced in areas of law including defamation law, constitutional law, child law, election law, and asylum law.

 She appeared in several tribunals of inquiry during her career.
 She represented the public interest at the McCracken Tribunal, the Attorney General of Ireland at the Smithwick Tribunal and the Garda Síochána at the Morris Tribunal.
 She acted as legal adviser to an Oireachtas committee on the content of the Thirty-sixth Amendment of the Constitution of Ireland.

 Outside of her practice as a barrister, she was a member of the Employment Appeals Tribunal between 1989 and 1992 and was chairperson of the Mining Board from 1999 to 2002.
 Between 2016 and 2019, she chaired the Incorporated Council for Law reporting in Ireland.